 - Pain that radiates along the inflamed nerve

 - Numbness or tingling

 Treatment for a ruptured disc is usually first attempted conservatively.
 The goal of treatment is to reduce strain on the spine preventing further injury and to alleviate symptoms while the healing process takes place.
 Some of the most common non-surgical treatments available include:

 - Physical therapy

 - Stretching exercises

 - Heat or cold therapy

 - Limited rest

-If you suffer from a ruptured disc, it is important to remember that you have options.
+If you have been diagnosed with a ruptured disc, it is important to remember that you have options.
 Visit your physician to determine the conservative course that is best for you.
-Should your pain persist through several weeks of conservative treatment and surgery is recommended, contact Laser Spine Institute to learn about our innovative, minimally invasive endoscopic spine procedures which avoid open back or neck surgery.
+Should your pain persist through several weeks of conservative treatment and surgery is recommended, contact Laser Spine Institute to learn about our innovative, minimally invasive spine procedures that are more effective alternatives to traditional open neck and back surgeries.